Today's Count and Latest Updates

 - 2 new cases in Santa Fe County

-The Department of Health on Tuesday also reported one additional death in New Mexico related to COVID-19.
-That case is:
+The Department of Health on Wednesday also reported three additional deaths in New Mexico related to COVID-19.
+Those cases are:

-- A male in his 30s from Bernalillo County who died Monday, April 6.
+- A male in his 90s from Bernalillo County.
+The individual had underlying medical conditions.

+- A female in her 80s from Bernalillo County.
+The individual had underlying medical conditions.

+- A second female in her 80s from Bernalillo County.
 The individual had underlying medical conditions.

 - Asymptomatic people who are close contacts or household members of New Mexico residents who have already tested positive for the coronavirus;